Ngonal/IT-Portfolio/Layer 1 - Physical/Interface-Speed-and-Link-Establishment/README.md

     </tr>
     <tr>
       <th align="left" colspan="6" style="padding: 10px 12px; background-color: #eaeef2; border-bottom: 1px solid #d0d7de; text-align: left;">
         <b>📋 Scenario:</b> Two switches were recently replaced with new hardware.
-Following the replacement, the interswitch link fails to establish — users on both segments lose connectivity entirely.
+Following the replacement, the interswitch link fails to establish — users on both segments lose connectivity with each other entirely.
 The decommissioned switches did not exhibit this behavior.
       </th>
     </tr>
   </table>